xpack/xpack-build-box/macos/README.md

 the bootstrap tools, which will generally include reasonably recent tools that can still be built with the native compiler.

-As of now, the boostrap compiler is GCC 11.x, since older versions do not compile on new M1 Macs.
+As of now, the bootstrap compiler is GCC 11.x, since older versions do not compile on new M1 Macs.

 ## Remove macPorts or Homebrew from the PATH